AhmedTohamy01/My-Playground-Public/imgs/Professional Skills/Introduction to the Professional Skills Curriculum.md

 * Submit all projects for the lessons you've completed.
 * Complete all lessons before you join Interview Prep and get ready for Job Searching.

+When you finish the Microverse Professional Skills Curriculum,